thoukydides/.github/CONTRIBUTING.md

 ## Issues

-If you think that you have discovered an issue then please first search whether someone else has already reported something similar (including issues that have been closed).
-If a related issue does not yet exist then please open a new issue using the relevant form.
+If you believe that you have discovered an issue, please first search for any prior report (including closed issues).
+If not, feel free to open a new issue using the relevant form.

 ## Enhancements

-If you have an idea for how to improve this project then please first search whether someone else has already suggested something similar (including issues that have been closed).
-If it is a new idea then please open a new new issue using the relevant form.
+If you have an idea to improve the project, please check for existing suggestions (including closed issues).
+If it is a new idea, you are welcome to open an issue.

-However, this is a personal project, satisfying my own requirements.
-Please do not be offended if I choose not to accept your idea, for example if it is not aligned with my own usage of the project, or if it would require disproportionate development effort.
-Feel free to fork the project and make the changes to your own version.
+However, please note that this is a personal project designed to suit my own needs.
+I may choose not to pursue ideas that do not align with my usage or would require disproportionate effort.
+You are always welcome to fork the project and adapt it to your needs.

 ## Pull Requests

-This project does **NOT** accept pull requests.
-Any PRs submitted will be closed without discussion.
+As this is a personal project, I do not accept pull requests to maintain full control over the codebase and direction.
+Any PRs submitted will be closed automatically and without discussion.